Occasionally when I have free time I like to work on side projects. This page lists the one which reached completion. 🏆

 what you want to do with each input field (stream it to disk/s3/whatever).
 It

-also made me realize how nifty Cython is.
+also made me realize how useful Cython is.

 Jekyll theme I wrote in some free time.
-You’re looking at the demo right now.
+While setting up an earlier version of

-While setting up this blog, I found it incredibly frustrating to find a theme
+this blog using Jekyll, I found it incredibly frustrating to find a theme that

-that was a bit minimal and didn’t require me to fork some random person’s Github
+was a bit minimal but didn't require me to fork some random person's Github

 repository and then make changes.
 I wanted a theme which I could